devashree-shukla/DSAlgoExpedition/Sorting-Array/QuickSort/QuickSort.md

 ## Properties

+### Time Complexity:

-Time Complexity: The average and best-case time complexity of Quicksort is O(n log n), where n is the number of elements in the array.
+The average and best-case time complexity of Quicksort is O(n log n), where n is the number of elements in the array.

 The worst-case time complexity is O(n^2), which occurs when the smallest or largest element is always chosen as the pivot.
 However, this is rare, especially with good pivot selection strategies.

+### Space Complexity:

-Space Complexity: The space complexity of Quicksort is O(log n) due to the stack space used for recursion.
+The space complexity of Quicksort is O(log n) due to the stack space used for recursion.
 However, this can degrade to O(n) in the worst case.

-Not Stable: It does not maintain the relative order of equal elements.
+**Not Stable:** It does not maintain the relative order of equal elements.
-In-place: It sorts the array without using extra space, except for the stack space used for recursion.
+**In-place:** It sorts the array without using extra space, except for the stack space used for recursion.

-## Interview Tips
+## Interview Tips:

 - Understand the algorithm deeply, including its best, average, and worst-case scenarios.
 - Practice coding Quicksort from scratch, focusing on choosing a good pivot and handling edge cases.